vseguip/Sweet/README.md

 A: Sweet development is going on at [Github](https://github.com/vseguip/Sweet).
 You can send bug reports to https://github.com/vseguip/Sweet/issues.

+Q: I can't login but I'm sure my username, password and server are correct, what is going on?

+A: Maybe your SugarCRM account is backed by an LDAP server in which case you may need to send the password unencrypted.
+As of version 0.2 Sweet supports sending passwords in the clear but please make sure you use an https connection to avoid eavesdropping.

 Q: I have a patch where can I send it?

 A: Right now I'm not accepting patches since the project is done as part of my final career project.